readthedocs/sphinx_rtd_theme/docs/configuring.rst

     If specified, Google Analytics' javascript is included in your pages.
     Set the value to the ID provided to you by google (like ``UA-XXXXXXX``).

-.. confval:: canonical_url

-    :type: URL

-    This will specify a `canonical URL`_ meta link element to tell search engines which URL should be ranked as the primary URL for your documentation.
-This is important if you have multiple URLs that your documentation is available through.
-The URL points to the root path of the documentation and requires a trailing slash.

 .. confval:: display_version

     :type: boolean